6. QPE with Linear Combination of Unitaries

 Proof:

-First we define \(\mathcal{R}_L\) as a MPO.
-Since we simulate quantum circuits as tensor networks we can always replace any part of the circuit by a MPO.
-In a real QPU one would need to build a Householder reflection circuit that involves a \(\mathrm{PREPARE}\) and \(\mathrm{PREPARE}^\dagger\); circuits with non trivial subroutines that are beyond the scope of this introduction.
+First we define \(\mathcal{R}_L\) as an MPO.
+Since we simulate quantum circuits as tensor networks we can always replace any part of the circuit by an MPO.
+In a real QPU one would need to build a Householder reflection circuit that involves a \(\mathrm{PREPARE}\) and \(\mathrm{PREPARE}^\dagger\).
+The implementation of these oracles as quantum circuits is complex and beyond the scope of this introduction.

-The PREPARE oracle is key to build a reflection operator:
+The PREPARE oracle is key to building a reflection operator:

-that will enter in the definition of the Walk operator.
+that appears in the definition of the walk operator.

-Here, we build this reflection as a MPO.
+Here, we build this reflection as an MPO.

 R_L = qpe.build_lcu_reflection_mpo(H)